azarboon/ai-powered-cdk-best-practices/.amazonq/rules/PROJECT_RULES.md

    - Unit tests for logic, and
    - Integration tests that verify the actual AWS resources created.
 7. Prefer composition over inheritance.
 Keep construct APIs stable to allow easy swapping between L1, L2, and L3 in the future.

+## CDK Construct Design and Construct Composition

+- Always separate responsibilities when designing constructs.
+Each construct should perform exactly one clearly defined function (Single Responsibility Principle).
+- Before creating a new construct, document your design rationale: why it is needed, how it will interact with other constructs, and the trade-offs compared to alternative approaches.
+Proceed only after admin approval.
+- If the same resource or grouping of resources is used repeatedly, wrap them into a custom composite construct that exposes only the minimal public surface (e.g., endpoints, ARNs, IDs).
+- Do not treat a stack as a construct when counting responsibilities.
+Stacks orchestrate constructs; constructs encapsulate functionality.

 ## Do Not Hardcode Environment Name Constants